eoeair/jupyter/README.md

         2. Sudo is added for passwordless use.
 In scenarios with high security requirements, do not allow privilege escalation
         3. Provided packages: .zip extraction
 * Python: Supports Python
-    * Scipy: Provides a scientific computing environment for Python
     * pyai (With GPU): Provides Flax
 * Julia: Supports Julia
     * Description: